edupoux/MVA_2020_SL/README.md

 The course materials (PDFs, etc.) are listed in the subdirectories numbered #1 .. #8.

 ### Practical assignments (TD)
 The practical assignments are given on the courses #2 to #6.
-For the assignments, students are provided with the necessary data and Python code in the form of a disk image (.iso) to be mounted and booted from a virtual machine.
+For the assignments, students are provided with the necessary data and Python code, either as a list of requirements to install or in the form of a disk image (.ova) to be mounted and booted from a virtual machine.
 They will hand in their source code and a max two page report, detailing their work, the difficulties encountered and the results.

-Please install *VirtualBox* (https://www.virtualbox.org/) on your machine and load up the provided *disk_image.iso* before coming to the first TD.
+If you wish to use the Virtual Machine (may be necessary for people on windows for example), please install *VirtualBox* (https://www.virtualbox.org/) on your machine and load up the provided *disk_image.ova* before coming to the first TD.

 ### Quizzes